top of page

 RPRF:

-Right of Permanent Residence Fee in the amount of CAN $ 500.
+Right of Permanent Residence Fee.
 People whose application for permanent residence has been approved cannot become permanent residents until these fees have been paid.
-Fees will be refunded if they were paid at the same time as the application processing fee and the application is withdrawn or denied.
 The right of permanent residence fee does not apply for dependent children of the primary applicant, sponsorship of adopted children, orphaned siblings, nephews or grandchildren, protected persons and refugees.

 FDRP